physionetchallenges/python-classifier-2020/README.md

 This code uses two main scripts to train the model and classify the data:

 * `train_model.py` Train your model.
 Add your model code to the `train_12ECG_model` function.
 It also performs all file input and output. **Do not** edit this script or we will be unable to evaluate your submission.
-* `driver.py` is the classifier which calls the output from your train_model.
+* `driver.py` is the classifier which calls the output from your `train_model` script.
 It also performs all file input and output. **Do not** edit this script or we will be unable to evaluate your submission.

-Check the code in these files for the input and output formats for the `train_model` and `driver` functions.
+Check the code in these files for the input and output formats for the `train_model` and `driver` scripts.

 To create and save your model, you should edit `train_12ECG_classifier.py` script.
-Note that you should not change the input arguments of the `train_12ECG_classifier` function, nor add output arguments.
+Note that you should not change the input arguments of the `train_12ECG_classifier` function or add output arguments.
 The needed models and parameters should be saved in a separated file.
-In the sample code an additional script, `get_12ECG_features.py` is used to extract hand-crafted features.
+In the sample code, an additional script, `get_12ECG_features.py`, is used to extract hand-crafted features.

-To run your classifier, you should edit `run_12ECG_classifier.py` script, which takes a single recording as input and outputs the predicted classes and probabilities.
+To run your classifier, you should edit the `run_12ECG_classifier.py` script, which takes a single recording as input and outputs the predicted classes and probabilities.
 Please, keep the formats of both outputs as they are shown in the example.
-You should not change the inputs and outputs of `run_12ECG_classifier` function.
+You should not change the inputs and outputs of the `run_12ECG_classifier` function.

 ## Use